Augustin007/anremithrl-s-guide-to-earendor/Creatures/Beings/Immortals/Greater Immortals/Deities/Gods/Ascended Gods/Hechilspet.md

 [[Eleutheros]], an arch-fey of considerable prowess, managed to escape Hechilspet's great armies.

 Eventually Hechilspet decided to track him down personally, as he in his pride did not believe he could be defeated.
 It is not known how, but Eleutheros managed to lock him away in a [[Hechilspet's Prison|prison]] fit for a god, modeled after the nine hells.
+This was the year 3343.